tonomb/node-api-challenge/README.md

 -   [ ] Describe a Resource?

--   [ ] What can the API return to help clients know if a request was successful?
+-   [+] What can the API return to help clients know if a request was successful?

+      an api returns a status and a payload

--   [ ] How can we partition our application into sub-applications?
+-   [+] How can we partition our application into sub-applications?

+      we separate the operations into routes

 ## Minimum Viable Product

--   [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
+-   [+] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.
--   [ ] Configure an _npm script_ named _"start"_ that will execute your code using _node_.
+-   [+] Configure an _npm script_ named _"start"_ that will execute your code using _node_.

 Design and build the necessary endpoints to: